Klebert-Engineering/simfil/README.md

 To use this library as a dependency you can install it locally using `conan create <simfil-dir> --build=missing -s compiler.cppstd=20`, which exports the package into the local conan registry.
 Note that for developing simfil it is recomendet to use Conans "editable mode".

+Note: Installing locally with simfil registered as an editable package at the same time will fail.
+You have to first remove the package from editable mode, the error messages do not give a hint about the conflict!